taddison/tjaddison.com/_posts/2017-10-21-Troubleshooting-an-SSRS-slowdown-portal-delays-PREEMPTIVE_OS_LOOKUPACCOUNTSID-and-bad-plans.md

 from		ReportServer.dbo.ExecutionLog3 as el order by	el.TimeStart desc
 ```
-This confirmed that subscriptions were working, and some users were using still browsing & running reports interactively.
-Knowing that the whole instance wasn't broken I was able to proceed with troubleshooting in a slightly calmer manner.
+This confirmed that subscriptions were working, and some users were using still successfully browsing & running reports interactively.
+Knowing that the whole instance wasn't broken I was able to proceed to troubleshoot the specific issue of the portal misbehaving.

 <!--more-->
 ## Looking into the portal issues

-To summarise the issue after a few minutes of checks:
+To summarise the problem after a few minutes of sense checks:
-	- The portal is very slow to load (no errors observed in the browser console)
+- The portal is very slow to load (no errors observed in the browser console/no 404s/etc.)
-	- Sometimes after the portal loads there are no reports/folders
+- Sometimes after the portal loads there are no reports/folders visible
-	- Looking at user/folder settings (e.g. security) everything appears normal (permissions are intact)
+- Looking at user/folder settings (e.g. security) everything appears normal (permissions are intact, management interface works)
-	- The report API is unaffected (can browse folders + render reports quickly and without any issues)
+- The report API is unaffected (can browse folders + render reports quickly and without any issues by navigating to /reportserver instead of /reports)
-	- The servers are not under high load (not capped on CPU/Memory/No space left)
+- The servers hosting SSRS and the ReportServer database are not under high load (not capped on CPU/Memory/free drive space)
 - No configuration changes had been made recently

-The portal looked to be the misbehaving piece, so the next stop was the error logs.
+The portal looked to be the problem, so the next stop was the error logs.
 You can read more information about these logs online ([Report Server Service Trace Log](https://docs.microsoft.com/en-us/sql/reporting-services/report-server/report-server-service-trace-log)) - and in our case we're after the portal log file (Microsoft.ReportingServices.Portal.WebHost).
-Browsing these logs is always a little painful - someone somewhere has always left a misconfigured report, a report that belongs to someone who is no longer with the company - and shame on me we don't put these logs somewhere centrally queryable and so dealing with those issues tends to come in response to problems only.
+Browsing these logs is always a little painful - someone somewhere has always left a misconfigured report, a report that belongs to someone who is no longer with the company - and shame on me we don't put these logs somewhere centrally queryable (and as such the errors only get dealt with when an end user reports an issue).

-Ignoring all of the alerts which can get fixed later, there were some unfamiliar alerts all of which have identical stack traces.
-The final error message was:
+Ignoring all of the alerts which can get fixed later (subscriptions failing due to bad parameters, etc.), there were some unfamiliar alerts all of which have identical stack traces.
+The final error message in the trace was:

 ***An error occurred within the report server database.
 This may be due to a connection failure, timeout or low disk condition within the database.***